Wildlife Damage Control

 ADC operators, permitted by TWRA, will assist landowners in trapping and/or removing nuisance wildlife at the landowner’s expense.
 TWRA does not have regulatory authority over these individuals and does not guarantee the quality of service they perform.
 Every reasonable effort is made to exclude disreputable individuals during the permitting process.
 You can find a licensed Animal Control Operator below.

 Landowners have several options for dealing with nuisance wildlife.
 As a landowner or tenant, you can legally capture some species of nuisance wildlife without a permit if the animal is discovered to be causing damage.
+Some animals are protected by law.

 You may purchase a live box trap at most garden supply or home improvement stores.
 Once the animal is captured, you must release or euthanize the animal on your property.
 If you would like to have the animal released, you must have a permitted ADC operator transport the animal to an approved release site.